Steveuschrist/Steveuschrist/README.md

-- 👋 Hi, I’m @Steveuschrist
+- 👋 Hi, I’m Steveuschrist
 - 👀 I’m interested in narrative writing/design!
 - 💞️ I’m looking to collaborate on any sort of game project!
 - 📫 Currently working on a few game jams